pypa/packaging.python.org/README.txt

 finding, installing, creating, and distributing packages, as well as other aspects of the Python module packaging ecosystem.

+This guide is a fork from the original "Hitchhiker's Guide to Packaging", which was previously maintained by Tarek Ziadé.
+Thankyou Tarek for all your efforts in python packaging.

 All chapters of the Guide are written in [reStructuredText][1] format, and the Guide itself is built using the [Sphinx][2] documentation tool.